Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 For the QCD multijet background, \texttt{ATLAS} and \texttt{CMS} usually use data-driven studies over simulation.
 We use the numbers provided in Ref.~\cite{Buonocore:2020erb}; these have been read off from a data-driven study by \texttt{ATLAS} in Ref.~\cite{ATLAS:2013wgh}.

-For the $W$ background in the case of \texttt{SR\_e3j}, we use \texttt{MadGraph5\_aMC@NLO} linked to \texttt{PYTHIA\;8.2} to generate one electron, one anti-neutrino plus up to $3$ jets (and the charge conjugated process) at LO accuracy using the MLM prescription~\cite{Mangano:2001xp,Alwall:2007fs,Alwall:2008qv}, with the xqcut scale set to $\SI{70}{\GeV}$; we have checked that this gives smooth differential jet rate (DJR) distributions for our process and energy scale~\cite{MLM:Tut}.
+For the $W +$ jets background in the case of \texttt{SR\_e3j}, we use \texttt{MadGraph5\_aMC@NLO} linked to \texttt{PYTHIA\;8.2} to generate one electron, one anti-neutrino plus up to $3$ jets (and the charge conjugated process) at LO accuracy in QCD using the MLM prescription~\cite{Mangano:2001xp,Alwall:2007fs,Alwall:2008qv}, with the xqcut scale set to $\SI{70}{\GeV}$; we have checked that this gives smooth differential jet rate (DJR) distributions for our process and energy scale~\cite{MLM:Tut}.
+We have not included the electroweak contribution.
 To obtain sufficient statistics in the tail of the distribution, we again use generator level cuts: lepton $p_ \text{T}\!>\SI{150} {\GeV}$, $iH_\text{T}\!>\SI{800}{\GeV}$, and $E^{\text{miss}}_\text{T}< \SI{50}{\GeV}$, and phase-space splicing and gluing---this time relying on splits based on the $iH_\text{T}$ (inclusive scalar sum of jet energies) variable available in \texttt{MadGraph5\_aMC@NLO}.

 We account again for NLO effects by employing a $k$-factor.
 Here we take the ratio of the total cross-sections for associated $W$ production at NLO and LO with the default \texttt{MadGraph5\_aMC@NLO} cuts which gives us a $k$-factor of $1.286$.
 We expect this to be an overestimate since the $k$-factor decreases both in the relevant region of phase space~\cite{Huston:2010xp, Berger:2009ep}, as well as when requiring a larger number of associated jets.
 This avoids the computationally intensive task of calculating the full NLO cross-section with $3$ extra partons; similar approaches have been employed by \texttt{ATLAS} and \texttt{CMS} in Refs.~\cite{ATLAS:2017avu,CMS:2017gbl}, and we emphasize that this produces conservative results.
 We depict the cutflow corresponding to the cuts of \texttt{SR\_e3j} for the background and the benchmark signal point in \cref{tab:tab3}.